Restorative Actions Catechism

 No, restorative action is not charity or mission giving.

 Everything we have belongs to God.
 And through our human-made laws and institutions white people have unfairly gained wealth and income and have been poor stewards of God’s abundant gifts.
 All three ways of giving are ways that we can care for people.
-Restorative action is a specific way that we express reciprocity in relationship with African American and Indigenous people and communities.
+Restorative action is a specific way that we express reciprocity in relationship with Afro-American and Indigenous people and communities.

 Restorative action addresses deferred responsibility for the harm of systemic imbalances.
 It is a movement toward justice and an opportunity for racism’s beneficiaries to begin to repair the social and economic damage produced by the ill-gotten advantages gained from the dehumanizing practice of chattel slavery and continued through centuries of racist policies.